- Colleges that are Great Beyond the Famous Eight: How Success and Achievement Exist outside the Ivy League, Too

 Of the accepted students, 21.8% identify as Asian American, 12.6% as Latino, 10.5% as African American, and 2.3% as Native Americans and Native Hawaiians.
 15.1% of the admitted students will be first-generation college students.

 Harvard also released information specific to intended majors, stressing that this year’s admits represent a 12.3% increase in students interested in studying computer science.
-This builds on a 22.1% increase in interest the previous year, though social science interests still account for 26.5% of admits.
+This builds on a 22.1% increase in interest over the previous year, though social science interests still account for 26.5% of admits.

 Princeton also had a record-breaking admissions season, with its acceptance rate dropping to 6.1% after receiving over 31,000 applications.
 A Princeton student paper, Planet Princeton, noted that in the past 14 years, the applicant pool has more than doubled.